chapmanjacobd/library/README.md

 <details><summary>Move files to your phone via syncthing</summary>

 I used to use rsync to move files because I want deletions to stick.
-I now use `lb relmv`.
+I now use `library relmv`.
 But this is still a good rsync example:

     function mrmusic
         rsync -a --remove-source-files --files-from=(